ACM SIG Bylaws: SIGDOC

 Article 14.
 Dissolution

 If SIGDOC should be dissolved, control of its assets will revert to the ACM.
-Should a TEC be dissolved, its assets and liabilities will be combined with the assets and liabilities of SIGDOC.
+Should an ad hoc committee be dissolved, its assets and liabilities will be combined with the assets and liabilities of SIGDOC.

 Article 15.
 Meetings

-SIGDOC will conduct at least one business meeting each year, normally in conjunction with the annual conference of the ACM.
+SIGDOC will conduct at least one business meeting each year, normally in conjunction with the annual conference.
 All meetings sponsored by SIGDOC must be open to all members of the ACM.
 SIGDOC may hold meetings only in places that are open to all classes of members of the ACM .

 Article 16.
 Consistency.

-The Constitution, Bylaws, and policies of the ACM and of the SIG Board take precedence over any conflicting provisions of these Bylaws or internal policies of SIGDOC or any of its TECs.
+The Constitution, Bylaws, and policies of the ACM and of the SIG Board take precedence over any conflicting provisions of these Bylaws or internal policies of SIGDOC or any of its ad hoc committees.